-According to Gallup’s 2021 Global Emotions Report, people around the world are sadder and more stressed out than they’ve been in the past 16 years.
+According to Gallup’s 2021 Global Emotions Report, people worldwide are sadder and more stressed than in the past 16 years.

 This makes sense.
-The world has become increasingly chaotic, and it can be hard to slow down and take stock of the good things in life.
+The world has become increasingly chaotic, and it can be hard to think about the good things in life.

-Being happy is now more important than ever.
-But with everything going on around you, you may wonder, “Why should I be happy when there are so many things to worry about?”
+Being happy is now more critical than ever.
+But with everything happening around you, you may wonder, “Why should I be happy when there are so many things to worry about?”

-Well, great things come from the most positive emotions!
+Well, great things come from having positive well-being!

 Let’s discuss the benefits of being happy.
 You’re sure to pick up on some nuggets of wisdom.